getsentry/raven-python/README.rst

 Raven
 =====

-This is a standalone (and the official) Python client for django-sentry.
+Raven is a standalone (and the official) Python client for django-sentry.

 It currently contains drop-in support for the following projects:

 - Django
 - Flask

 About Sentry
 ------------